Fear of dolls: Novels

 Fear of dolls has been exploited through novels, such as in Barbara Early's Murder on the Toy Town Express.
 Other notable horror novels featuring dolls include The Doll and One Other by Algernon Blackwood, and The Girl from the Well by Rin Chupeco.

 Extending the fear of dolls to ventriloquist dummies, Slappy the Dummy is a villain in the Goosebumps book series.
 William Goldman’s 1976 psychological thriller Magic also features a ventriloquist dummy.

 Television

 Fear of dolls has been exploited through television.
-For example, The Twilight Zone included a episode in 1963 that featured a doll named Talky Tina, inspired by the Chatty Cathy doll.
+For example, The Twilight Zone included an episode in 1963 that featured a doll named Talky Tina, inspired by the Chatty Cathy doll.
 Talky Tina comes to life and harasses the owner's stepfather.

 Popular media may also utilize fear of dolls by including specific scenes that showcase a large number of dolls.
 For example, the 1985 British television series Maelström repeatedly shows dolls in an unsettling manner.